 And that’s probably because they defended your attack perfectly because they’re used to getting attacked from sparring, and from live wrestling or live grappling all the time.
-They manage to take you down, get dominant positioning on you because they train to maintain and get dominant position on live opponents all the time.
+They manage to take you down and get dominant positioning on you because they train to maintain and get a dominant position on live opponents all the time.

 And THEN, they’ll attack whatever the heck they want.
 That’s why I can’t stand that argument.
 It doesn’t hold any water and it doesn’t make any sense.

 Reason 3: Krav Maga doesn’t offer a lot that other martial arts can’t offer